NSH2022/LAVA/README.md

 {TBD}

 ## Installation
-The following command uses the file `environmental.yml` in this project's root folder to create a conda virtual environement namend `LAVA_env` with all dependencies installed.
+The following command uses the file `environmental.yml` in this project's root folder to create a conda virtual environement named `LAVA_env` with all dependencies installed.
 ```
 conda env create -f environment.yml
 ```